Employee ID cards are the first step

 phones, everything.
 In essence, you are paying for their free calls.
 Most of

-this can be prevented by employing the use of ID cards in order to get
+this can be prevented by employing the use of ID cards to get

 single phone, you use a code on many of the devices.
 Not only they won't be